- ASSISTANT PROFESSOR Pharmacology and Systems Therapeutics

-Dr. Birtwistle is formally trained as a chemical engineer, and thus knowledgeable in a wide array of quantitative methods for mathematical modeling of physiochemical processes.
+Dr. Birtwistle is formally trained as a chemical engineer, and thus knowledgeable in a wide array of quantitative methods for mathematical modeling of physicochemical processes.
 During his doctoral work, he applied such methods to understanding cancer as a disease of deregulated control systems, particularly, the ErbB signaling network, which is dysfunctional in many types of human cancer.
 Such a so-called integrative systems biology approach focuses not on how individual genes and proteins affect the signaling network, but rather on how the connectivity between and states of players in the network create biological function, or in the case of cancer, disease.
-During this doctoral and consequently postdoctoral experience, Dr. Birtwistle was also trained as an experimental cell and molecular biologist to complement the quantitative modeling background, and thus brings a truly interdisciplinary approach and thinking to cancer research.
+During this doctoral and consequently postdoctoral experience, Dr. Birtwistle was also trained as an experimental cell and molecular biologist to complement the quantitative modeling background, and thus brings an interdisciplinary approach to cancer research.

 Please see the Birtwistle Laboratory website for additional information.